GSA-TTS/identity-site/_pages/help.md

 sign in to multiple government agencies.
 The goal: make managing federal benefits, services and applications faster and more secure.

-The [General Services Administration](https://gsa.gov), or GSA, manages login.gov.
-As a federal agency, GSA’s mission is to make interactions with the government easier and more efficient.
+The [General Services Administration](https://gsa.gov){:target="_blank"}, or GSA, manages login.gov.
+As a federal agency, GSA's mission is to make interactions with the government easier and more efficient.

 Creating an account